serhii-londar/open-source-mac-os-apps/README.md

 - [ResignTool](https://github.com/InjoyDeng/ResignTool) - This is an app for macOS that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.
 - [FilterShop](https://github.com/KrisYu/FilterShop) - A macOS App to explore CoreImage Filters.
 - [TransporterPad](https://github.com/iseebi/TransporterPad) - iOS/Android app deployment tool for macOS.
+- [iSimulator](https://github.com/shaojiankui/iSimulator) - iSimulator,iOS Simulator Sandbox,like simpholders,a macOS app to find simulator's sandbox and go.
+- [Assets](https://github.com/athiercelin/Assets) - Assets is a macOS app that manages assets for your developement projects (Xcode, web, etc).

 #### Web development